Search Death Records (United States)

 Netherlands American Cemetery is managed by American Battle Monuments Commission, and lies in the village of Margraten, six miles east of Maastricht.

-Luxembourg American Cemetery occupies 65 1/2 acres of farm land south of the highway.
+Netherlands American Cemetery occupies 65 1/2 acres of farm land south of the highway.
 The site was liberated on 13 September 1944 by troops of the U.S. 30th Infantry Division which were advancing northeast-ward towards the Roer River in Germany as part of the U.S. First Army.

 A battlefield cemetery, one of the first to be used for the interment of American soliders who fell on German soil, was established here on 10 November 1944 by the U.S. Ninth Army.